Lemon2ee/IME/README.md

 ### About

-A simple image processing tool that is capable of manipulating PPM3 files. (as of Assignment4)
+A simple image processing tool that is capable of manipulating PPM3，PNG, JPG and BMP file

 ### Code overview